aws/aws-iot-device-sdk-python-v2/samples/README.md

-# Sample for the AWS IoT Device SDK v2 for Python
+# Sample Applications for the AWS IoT Device SDK v2 for Python
 This directory contains sample applications for [aws-iot-device-sdk-python-v2](../README.md).

 ### Table of Contents